 In Brentwood, however, the average commute to work is quite long.
 On average, people spend 33.99 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

-In Brentwood, a lot of people use the bus to get to work every day though Brentwood is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Brentwood has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The education level of Brentwood citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.98% of adults 25 and older in Brentwood have a college degree.
+The percentage of adults in Brentwood who are college-educated is close to the national average for all communities of 21.84%: 20.98% of the adults in Brentwood have a bachelor's degree or advanced degree.

 The per capita income in Brentwood in 2022 was $34,672, which is low income relative to Maryland, and middle income relative to the rest of the US.
 This equates to an annual income of $138,688 for a family of four.
 However, Brentwood contains both very wealthy and poor people as well.